james919/james919.github.io.old/about.md

 ---

 <p class="message">
   I love iOS development.
 I hate web development.
 In fact, all of the color drains from my face and my eye starts twitching at the idea of building a website, but this was pretty painless.
-Want something like this for yourself?
-[Joshua Lande](http://joshualande.com/jekyll-github-pages-poole/) has a nice description of how to get started.
+Want something like this for yourself? <a href="http://joshualande.com/jekyll-github-pages-poole/">Joshua Lande</a> has a nice description of how to get started.
 </p>

 ###The Blog